jhall1996/Earthquake-Take-Home/README.md

 Step 2: Step 2: Find the top 3 locations with the highest magnitude earthquakes in the last 30 days, sorted by timestamp (descending).

-This was a fairly straight forward solution.
+This was a fairly straightforward solution.
 I opted to use the original 'place' column to allow for more specific locations within the results.

-Step 3: Investigating the data to determine which criteria to use in the evaluation of countries which are the highest risk to insure.
-We will continue to work with the filtered dataframe.
+Step 3: Investigate the data to determine which criteria to use in the evaluation of countries which are the highest risk to insure.
+We will continue to work with the filtered data frame.

+I undertook some exploratory analysis to better understand the data.
+This included a histogram showing the frequency of the different earthquake magnitudes recorded, and a scatter graph of Earthquake Depth vs Magnitude.
+The scatter graph in particular showed no correlation between magnitude and depth.